0.0 Executive Summary

 This report explains the basic structure and behavior of an operating system (OS).

-The goal is to understand how the OS works so systems can run better and stay secure.
-The report looks at how the kernel works with hardware, how processes and memory are managed, and how file systems and logs help protect data.
+The goal is to understand how the OS works so that systems can run better and remain secure.
+This report examines how the kernel works with hardware, how processes and memory are managed, and how file systems and logs help protect data.

-The result is a clear understanding of how the OS supports system performance, controls access, and helps detect security issues through system monitoring.
+The result is a clear understanding of how an OS supports system performance, controls access, and helps detect security issues through system monitoring.

 1.0 Operating System Fundamentals and Architecture